-Power on Network (PoN) devices that are connected to the switches display below the KVM switches in the Sidebar.
-When a PoN device is selected in the Sidebar, the Device Monitor page appears.
-The screenshots used below are for reference purpose only.
-The KN1108VA / KN1116VA's web GUI icons may differ from the new firmware version.
+Power Over the Net (PoN) devices that are connected to the switches display below the KVM switches in the Sidebar.
+When a PoN device is selected in the Sidebar, the Device Monitor page appears:

 The Main Panel - PoN View

 PoN View is the default page view, All PoN devices and their outlets that are connected to the switch are listed under the Name column.